-My book God’s Politics called on people to take back their faith, after it had been “hijacked” by the Religious Right.
+God's Politics called on people to take back their faith after it had been "hijacked" by the Religious Right.
 Millions of Christians have done just that, and now the question is what are we going to do with our faith, now that we have it back?
-My new book, The Great Awakening: Reviving Faith and Politics in a Post-Religious Right America, addresses that new question.
+My new book, The Great Awakening: Reviving Faith and Politics in a Post-Religious Right America, addresses that question.

 When I am asked what has changed since God's Politics, I reply, "Everything."
 The subtitle of God's Politics was "Why the Right Gets It Wrong and the Left Doesn't Get It."
 Well, the hard Right continues to get it wrong, but evangelicals are leaving the Religious Right in droves.
 Meanwhile the Left is starting to get the idea that politics should be about values and that religion has much to contribute to progressive politics.

 Two things in particular have changed.
-First, we now see the “leveling of the praying field” as many Democrats are rediscovering their own religious roots, with many coming out of the closet as people of faith.
+First, we now see the "leveling of the praying field" as many Democrats are rediscovering their own religious roots, with many coming out of the closet as people of faith.
 And their candidates are actively reaching out to the faith community.
-In recent years perceived as the “secular party,” hostile to religion and values, Democrats are becoming a much more faith-friendly party—that’s a real sea change.
+Perceived as the "secular party" in recent years, hostile to religion and values, Democrats are becoming a much more faith-friendly party-that's a real sea change.

 Second, and more important, the agenda of the faith community-especially the evangelical community-is changing dramatically to include issues such as poverty and pandemic diseases, environmental care and climate change, trafficking and human rights, genocide, war and peace.